 Above picture shows the third pipe installation.
 It travels directly on top of jagged bed rock.
 It is primarily an air tube.
 To left, it is seen diving under my brush pile cleanup product.
 Note also that all 3 tubes are connected to a short scrape of metal culvert.
 This culvert also covers access to a crack in the bedrock, which emitted a small trickle of water from below).

-ditch was dug and it scrapped the rugged surface of the bedrock.
+A ditch was dug and i scrapped the rugged surface of the bedrock.
 Next the remains of tree tops and brush will be pushed on top of the black pipe.
-This pipe will primarily be a breathing tube heat exchanger.
+This pipe will primarily be a breathing tube heat exchanger, (besides providing drainage in case of a surging flood water).
 It will allow warm weather air to heat up the sub soil and the bed rock, in order to 'annualize' it.

 Teddychair was sculpted years ago and will eventually welcome visitors to see the eyelid greenhouse.
 Low cost experiments in resource conservation.